 Efficiency Gives Customers the Print-On-Demand Experience They Want

 Wait, what’s this?
 A new bookstore opening?
-You’ve all heard the pronouncements that, in one way or another, print is dead.
-Well, the opening – or actually re-opening – of this particular print-on-demand bookstore in Paris is attracting plenty of attention these days.
-I find it not only exciting, but also very revealing about what some of the real issues are with business today.
-A large part of success in business today truly is about creating the best possible customer experience…and print plays an important role in the process.
+You’ve all heard the pronouncements that print is dead in one way or another.
+Well, the opening – or re-opening – of this print-on-demand bookstore in Paris is attracting plenty of attention.
+I find it not only exciting but also very revealing about what some of the real issues are with business today.
+A large part of business success today truly is about creating the best possible customer experience…and print plays an important role in the process.

 I’ve shown evidence here many times that people still prefer reading things in hard copy – printed vehicles they can hold in their hand, rather than on screens.
 Other studies indicate that students remember things far better when they read them on paper than on a fleeting glimpse from cyberspace.
 It’s simply a better experience.